Unity-Technologies/com.unity.probuilder/Documentation~/Stair.md

 </tr>
 <tr>
 <td colspan="2"><strong>Circumference</strong></td>
 <td>Set the degree of curvature on the stairs in degrees, where 0 makes straight stairs and 360 makes stairs in a complete circle.
-Keep in mind that you might need to increase the number of stairs to compensate as you increase this value.
+Remember that you might need to increase the number of stairs to compensate as you increase this value.
 The default value is 0.
 Valid values range from -360 (full turn to the left) to 360 (full turn to the right).</td>
 </tr>
 </tbody>
 </table>